Burrowing shrimp control

 - Significant, unavoidable impacts to sediment quality and benthic invertebrates.

-- Negative impacts to juvenile worms and crustaceans in areas treated with imidacloprid and nearby areas covered by incoming tides, including high mortality for Dungeness crabs.
+- Negative impacts to juvenile worms and crustaceans in areas treated with Imidacloprid and nearby areas covered by incoming tides, including high mortality for Dungeness crabs.

 - Negative indirect impacts to fish and birds caused by killing sources of food and disrupting the food web.